Mubarak Shahi dynasty

-The Mubarak Shahi Dynasty (Bengali: মোবারক শাহী খান্দান) was a short lived but detrimental dynasty that emerged out of Bengal and gained independence from the Delhi Sultanate.
+The Mubarak Shahi Dynasty (Bengali: মোবারক শাহী বংশ) was a short lived but highly influential dynasty that emerged out of Bengal and gained independence from the Delhi Sultanate.
 It was the ruling dynasty of the Sonargaon Sultanate.
 Fakhruddin Mubarak Shah, was the founder and longest ruler of the Sonargaon Sultanate.
 The dynasty originated from Noakhali, Bangladesh and it eventually met its end with the unification of Bengal under the Bengal Sultanate and Shamsuddin Ilyas Shah's conquest of Sonargaon.

 Origin

-According to some historians, Mubarak was born into a Bengali Sunni Muslim family in a village located in the eastern part of Noakhali, in present day Bangladesh.
-Though the exact location of this village is not certain, it is thought to be situated in the Kabirhat Upazila.
+According to some historians, Mubarak was born into a Bengali Muslim family in a village located in the eastern part of Noakhali, in present day Bangladesh.
+Although the exact location of this village is uncertain, it is thought to be situated in the Kabirhat Upazila, most likely in that upazila's Chaprashirhat Union.
+Muhammad Abdur Rahim described Fakhruddin as "a great Bengali warrior and military organiser".

-Another account of the origin of the dynasty is that of Turkic origin, belonging to the Qaraunah Turks.
-This claim however, seems to be less reliable and uncertain.

 Fakhruddin Mubarak Shah

 Fakhruddin Mubarak Shah reigned from 1338–1349, and was also known simply as Fakhra.
-He was the founder of the first independent Bengali sultanate, which comprised modern-day eastern and southeastern Bangladesh.
+He was a Bengali Muslim ruler and the founder of the first independent Bengali sultanate, which comprised modern-day eastern and southeastern Bangladesh.
 His kingdom revolved around the city of Sonargaon.
 It was during this time in which the city emerged as a chief superpower during his reign.
 Mubarak Shah was also the first Muslim ruler to conqueror Chittagong, the principal port of Bengal in 1340 CE.
 Ibn Batuta, after visiting his capital in 1346, described Shah as "a distinguished sovereign who loved strangers, particularly the fakirs and sufis".
 The Iqlim (administrative division) of Mubarakabad is said to have been named after him.